moneerrifai/emma-rifai/content/pages/research.md

   - title: Dissertation Abstract
     section_id: dissertationabstract
     image_alt: lorem-ipsum
-    content: >+
-      ###### Embodying the Secular: Power, Bodies, and American Secularism

-      American secularism is a pervasive and utterly inescapable aspect of life in the United States today.
+    content: "###### Secular Embodiments: Body Management, Protestant Culture, and American Secularism in the Twenty-First Century\n\nAmerican secularism is a pervasive and utterly inescapable aspect of life in the United States today.
 To participate in American public life is to engage with the particular secularism of the United States.
 And to engage with the particular secularism of the United States is to perpetuate a Protestant privilege embedded in the very fabric of this secularism on every scale, from institutions to individuals.
-While a number of scholars have attended to America’s particular form of secularism as it circulates in institutions like law, politics, and economics, less attention has been paid to how individuals embody American secularism in their daily lives.

-      “Embodying the Secular: Power, Bodies, and American Secularism” argues that American secularism is best understood as fundamentally embodied and that this embodiment is made plain in contemporary techniques of body management.
-It finds that the body is a foundational site where it is possible to see the co-constitutive nature of the “secular” and the “religious” emerge as well as the scope and contours of their entangled ontologies.
+Indeed, any serious attempt to understand the contemporary religious landscape of North America must address the complexities of American secularism, which is just as much part of this landscape as are the more obvious religious communities that have shaped American culture historically and today.
+While a number of scholars have attended to America’s particular form of secularism as it circulates in institutions like law, politics, and economics, less attention has been paid to how individuals embody American secularism in their daily lives.\_\n\n“Secular Embodiments” argues that American secularism is a unique cultural formation that is best understood as fundamentally embodied and that its embodiments are made plain in contemporary techniques of body management.
+It finds that the body is a foundational site where it is possible to see the co-constitutive nature of the secular and the religious emerge as well as the scope and contours of their entangled ontologies.
 This entanglement is particularly clear when considering how American secularism is imbued with the same Protestant values, including commitments to individualism, self-control, and optimization, that orient American cultural life more broadly.
-Through case studies on direct-to-consumer genetic testing, biohacking, and the pro-ana movement, this dissertation explores the tensions between the discourses and practices that seek to sustain American secularism and the bodies that confound these attempts by expanding and contracting the field of possibility from which the contemporary American subject emerges.

-      Intervening in religious studies, cultural studies, and gender studies, this project makes plain the ways in which American secularism is embodied and thus corrects a longstanding disregard for the bodily techniques that sustain public life in the United States.
-It is not arbitrary or insignificant that Protestant values and American secularism are co-constituted at the site of the gendered body through popular body management practices.
-Indeed, the continued daily performances of American secularism and hegemonic Protestantism by gendered bodies through popular body management practices reveals just how central embodiment is to the construction of American culture today.
+Through case studies on direct-to-consumer genetic testing, biohacking, and the pro-ana movement, this project explores the tensions between the discourses and practices that seek to sustain American secularism through multiple mechanisms of power and the bodies that confound these attempts by expanding and contracting the field of possibility from which the contemporary American subject emerges.\_\n\nContributing to religious studies, cultural studies, and gender studies, this project makes plain the ways in which American secularism is embodied and thus corrects a longstanding disregard for the bodily techniques that sustain public life in the United States.
+Its case studies reveal that both secular and religious practices privilege Protestant ways of engaging with the world, often through intimately embodied experiences of gender, race, and class.
+Protestantism is stubborn and persistent, in part, because it lurks in the body, in daily behaviors and practices that, on the surface, seem neutral, natural, and even accidental.
+“Secular Embodiments,” then, illustrates the profound influence of Protestantism on the articulation of secular subjecthood in twenty-first century bodily techniques shaped by modern genetic science and digital technologies.
+Indeed, attending to performances of contemporary body management cultures reveals the privileging of particular bodies, which are overwhelmingly white, male, wealthy, and reasonably healthy, through a persistent Protestantism finding purchase in new expressions of American secularism.\_\n"
     actions: []
     type: section_content
 layout: advanced